Seven Bishops: Trial

 The trial took place at the Court of King's Bench in Westminster Hall on 29 June, with James confident of victory.
 Successive purges of the judiciary over the previous three years meant it was largely staffed by loyalists, while the jury selected by the Sheriffs of the City of London included several former Dissenters and government employees.
 However, of the four presiding judges, Powell and Holloway clearly favoured the bishops, Lord Chief Justice Wright was 'unusually moderate' and Richard Allibond impartial.

 Lawyers for the bishops argued their petition simply confirmed a ruling established by Parliament and thus could not be considered a libel.
 In their summing up for the jury, three judges refused to comment on whether James was entitled to use his dispensing power and focused on the issue of libel.
 Wright and Allibond claimed it was, Powell and Holloway that it was not; Holloway went further, inviting the jury to consider whether the bishops were correct in claiming the dispensing power was illegal.
-The jury were allegedly ready to return a verdict of not guilty immediately after the trial but were delayed until the next morning by two members employed in James' household.
+The jury were allegedly ready to return a verdict of not guilty immediately after the trial but were delayed until the next morning by two members employed in James' household, including Michael Arnold.

 The decision to prosecute in the first place was a political disaster for the Government, regardless of the outcome, made worse by the incompetence of the Crown prosecutors; a modern historian remarked it "had strong elements of the grotesque".
 Their acquittal resulted in wild celebrations throughout London, including among English Army regiments based in Hounslow, much to James' annoyance and concern.